-"My dog keeps jumping on me and other people, how can I stop it?" is easily one of the most common dog problems people bring to us.
-Not only are dogs jumping on you generally annoying, it can be dangerous for people who aren’t as steady on their feet.
+Not only are dogs jumping on you generally annoying, but it can also be dangerous for people who aren’t as steady on their feet.
 It can make people very mad at your dog.

 Dogs Jump to Say Hello

 If you have ever seen two dogs when they meet, they greet each other face to face, unless there is a massive size disparity.
 So, why are we surprised when that is how a dog wants to greet us?
 You come home from work and let your dog out, and they are excited to see you and excited to show you how much they have missed you.
 So they jump up on you to get closer and give you some love.

 How to Stop Dogs From Jumping to Say Hello

 To stop this type of jumping, you need to be consistent in your training approach and try to encourage all family members and visitors to follow your lead.
 Your dog will take its cues from your body language and how you start the interaction.
 Consistency is key so making sure each greeting follows the same rules will help your dog to learn what is expected of it.

 The most common way to train your dog not to jump when greeting you is to use a combination of positive reinforcement for the behavior you want, and to ignore the behavior you don't want, which is the jumping.
 When you come through the door, try to greet your dog calmly so as not to overexcite it.
 If your dog jumps on you, turn your back to it and ignore your dog until it sits or waits calmly.
 Some trainers even recommend exiting the room.
 When your dog stops jumping and is calm, then you reward your dog with praise, treats, and attention.